sfiera/lolyglot/README.rst

 ----------
 Mitigated by the use of ``io.Writer``.
 Still consumes CPU, but not much memory.

+man
+---
+Mitigated by the use of ``$PAGER``.
+Expands until the pager no longer accepts input, then blocks on the pipe, preventing excessive memory and CPU use.

 xml
 ---
 Prevented by check for entity reference loops in libxml2.
 Parsers that are not based on libxml2 may still be vulnerable.